racker/Minerva/README.md

 ## Build

+Run `npm run build`. it will run `makefile build-frontend` to execute makefile file which contains a set of directives used by a make build automation tool to generate specified goal.

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+`makefile` execute two commands `ng build --project='minerva'` & `ng build --project='admin'` and generates two build folders.
+The build artifacts will be stored in the `dist/` directory. `--project='minerva'` context actually tell us which project to build as it interacts with angular.json and look for project name specified inside      `projects` object.

 ## Running unit tests